comex/substitute/README.md

 (lib)substitute
 ---------------

+NOT EVEN ALPHA YET:

+    I wrote the below disclaimer assuming I would at least fix the boot process before publishing this.
+I need to sleep, so that will happen tomorrow, but for now it's simply broken.
+Please don't install the package yet, but feel free to look at the code.

 ALPHA VERSION:

     This code has not yet been tested anywhere near adequately and is probably completely broken.
 Especially sharp edges are the iOS bootstrap stuff and the disassemblers.